 Musically, I have always been interested in melodic counterpoint, the horizontal interactions of lines of music, and less so in harmony.
 So analogue sequencers are perfect for me.
 Both acoustic instruments and electronic analogue instruments present infinite possibilities, so I don’t think it’s a question of having exhausted traditional instruments.

-I think we are just starting to develop the techniques of electronic music while acoustic techniques have evolved already for hundreds of years.
-I’m fascinated by the compositional possibilities of analog instruments, the macro-level organizing of musical materials and the naturalness of generating spatial movement.
+I think we are just starting to develop the techniques of electronic music, while acoustic techniques have evolved already for hundreds of years.
+I’m fascinated by the compositional possibilities of analog instruments, the macro-level organising of musical materials and the naturalness of generating spatial movement.

 There is an innate dependability about the machine… It is steady and doesn’t run out of breath.
 That is comforting.
 And the sound is immersive, creating textures that surround us and do not depend necessarily on short gestures but can reflect the primal slow rhythms that underlie everything.

 How have your compositional and performance methods changed with advances in technology?